-Waxing is becoming an increasingly popular way for both men and women to remove unwanted body hair.
+Waxing facial hair is becoming an increasingly popular way for both men and women to remove unwanted body hair.
 Shaving can irritate your skin, leaving behind bumps, nicks, and cuts, and nobody enjoys the slow, painful process of tweezing.
 Neither process is anywhere near as efficient or long-lasting as waxing.
-If you’d like more information on how we can meet your aesthetic needs, call Bentley Skincare & Wellness in Springfield, MO today.
+If you’d like more information on how we can meet your aesthetic needs, call Bentley Skincare and Wellness in Springfield, MO today.

 Everything You Need to Know About Waxing

 The first step in removing your unwanted body hair is to call and make an appointment with one of our estheticians.
 When you arrive, the area you want to be waxed will be cleaned and treated to prepare it for treatment.